man at window

 What is chronic lymphocytic leukaemia (CLL)?

-CLL is a slow-growing type of leukaemia (cancer of the blood) which affects lymphocyte white blood cells.
+CLL is a type of leukaemia (cancer of the blood).
+It is usually a slow-growing cancer of lymphocyte white blood cells.

 Many people with slow-growing CLL can live a normal life.
 Other people experience symptoms that affect their quality of life at different stages of their disease and treatment.